 If you’re struggling with hair loss, your cosmetic options can be somewhat limited.
 A lot of people try using wigs, toupees, or even hair crayons.
 But realistically, all of these require daily applications and aren’t very good options – at least, not long-term.

-The only way to stop hair loss is by using a hair loss treatment, like minoxidil or finasteride.
+The only way to stop hair loss is by using a hair loss treatment, like minoxidil, finasteride, or low level laser therapy.
 However, these can take a few months to work.
-If you’re still exploring your options and want to make your hair look thicker in the meantime, scalp micropigmentation might be the solution for you.
+And they’re not guaranteed to work for every type of hair loss.

 What is scalp micropigmentation?

 Scalp micropigmentation is essentially a type of temporary hair tattoo.
 An aesthetician or cosmetologist applies colored pigments to the skin around your head, making it look like you have fuller, more voluminous hair.

 According to a study from the Journal of Clinical and Aesthetic Dermatology, people who get a scalp micropigmentation procedure generally have tiny dots or circles tattooed onto their scalp.
 This specific pattern is chosen to mimic the appearance of hair follicles when hairs have been shorn down close to the scalp.
 On a shaven or bald head, these tattoos look like a buzz cut or close shave.